wallarm/terraform-provider-wallarm/docs/resources/rule_disable_attack_type.md

 # wallarm_rule_disable_attack_type

-Provides the resource to manage rules with the "Ignore certain attack types" action type.
+Provides the resource to manage rules with the "[Ignore certain attack types][1]" action type.
 Disables detection of all specified attack type stamps for selected request points.

 ## Example Usage